 The former Dyess Colony was one of the nation’s earliest and largest agricultural resettlement communities under the New Deal.
 Three-year-old Johnny Cash and his family were among the 500 destitute farm families given the chance for a new start in life through this federal program.

 Each of the colony families recruited to Dyess was provided with approximately 20 acres, along with a house, barn, smokehouse, chicken coop and privy.
-All that remains today of the Cash farmstead is the home, with plans to re-create the outbuildings.
-Once farmstead buildings are in place, we will implement a number of additional outdoor interpretive strategies, such as planting a garden to show what women were required to raise, washing clothes in a large pot over a fire, pumping water from the well, and possibly raising chickens.
+Along with restoring the Cash home, the smokehouse, chicken coop and privy have been created, with plans to rebuild the barn as well.
+Once all farmstead buildings are in place, we will implement a number of additional outdoor interpretive strategies, such as planting a garden to show what women were required to raise, washing clothes in a large pot over a fire, pumping water from the well, and possibly raising chickens.

-Later phases also include adapting another colony home for use as a security facility adjacent to the Cash site, and installing a walking trail between the Colony Circle and the Cash Boyhood Home.
+Later phases also include adapting another colony home for use as a security facility adjacent to the Cash site, and installing a walking trail with interpretive signage between the Colony Circle and the Cash Boyhood Home.